cavidparker/Artificial-Neural-Networks/README.md

 - Need to be cost function to be very minimum or zero.

 ## Backpropagation :
-- Its means adjust the Weight(W) simultiniously
+- Its means adjust the Weight(W) simultiniously.